keremlin/DeepRemember/README.md

 You can switch between SQLite, Supabase (hybrid), and Supabase JavaScript Client by setting `DB_TYPE` in `backend/.env`.
 See the [Supabase Setup Guide](backend/SUPABASE_SETUP.md) for details and recommended settings.

 ### LLM Integration
+User can use different llm base on its usage.
 See the LLM documentation: [backend/llm/LLM.md](backend/llm/LLM.md)

 #### Migration from SQLite to Supabase